jonathanjma/happiness-app-frontend/README.md

 # Happiness App Frontend

 This is the second version of the Happiness App frontend.
-We have refactored the code base to use TypeScript and Vite, as well as follow the new design.
+We have refactored the code base to use TypeScript and Vite, as well as follow the new design!

 ## Run steps: